Fordham Forward General FAQs

 Will independent contractors, such as bookstore and food services employees, as well as other vendors that frequent campus also be screened before they arrive?

 Yes, all contract vendors who work on campus daily or on a regular basis will be required to adhere to all Fordham policies and protocols regarding testing and surveillance screening.
 Learn more about Vendor COVID_19 Guidelines.

 Visitors to any Fordham property will need to be screened prior to being given access to campus.
 Some visitors may be prescreened before arrival on campus.
 Visitors will undergo infrared temperature checks at designated entry points and face coverings will be available at entry points for all visitors.

 How will dining be affected?

-In preparation for restarting Fordham Dining, Fordham’s dining partner is focused on promoting social distancing, implementing new levels of food safety, and revising all locations to provide safe service to customers from healthy staff members.
+Fordham’s dining partner is focused on promoting social distancing, implementing new levels of food safety, and revising all locations to provide safe service to customers from healthy staff members.
 Location modifications include:

 - Installing new protective barriers to help protect staff and guests

 - Reducing seating capacity and increasing spacing to meet social-distancing guidelines

 - Installing floor markings in dining areas to help guests and staff maintain the approved furniture layout

 - Converting all point-of-sale equipment for “contactless” transactions